-RoboScratch introduces an entirely new graphical programming interface inspired from Google's Blockly, which is also included in EZ-Builder for both Windows and Mobile.
+RoboScratch introduces a programming interface exclusive to EZ-Builder (Windows PC and Mobile).
 With RoboScratch, function blocks are added to the workspace to create a sketch.
 Specific parameters of each block, such as wait for the camera to see an object, wait for speech, or execute a movement action.
 Link blocks and instruct your robot to perform behaviors and complete tasks.

 Show Me RoboScratch